(Disclosure: Some of the links below may be affiliate links)

 The Simple Path To Wealth, by Jim L. Collins, is about investing simply to amass enough money to reach Financial Independence.
 The entire focus of the book is to keep investing as simple as possible.
 And it is something done quite well.

-In this article, I share my review of The Simple Path To Wealth, what I liked, and what I did like.
+In this article, I share my review of The Simple Path To Wealth, what I liked, and what I did not like.

 The Simple Path to Wealth

 The Simple Path to Wealth is a book by Jim L. Collins.
 Jim is the author of the JL Collins blog.
 It is a great blog about investing in the United States.
 He wrote this book in 2016, several years after having started his blog.